 The state’s largest metro hums with pro sports, pristine parks and a megamall.
 The bigger of the Twin Cities, Minneapolis is known for its impressive art collection and its global take on food and activities.

-Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts’ vast collection; see how women influenced the Arts and Crafts Movement in Women in Craft and Design, ending July 20, 2014.
+Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts' vast collection.

-The string of city blocks comprising Nicollet Mall is home to Target’s flagship store plus shops, bars and restaurants.
+The string of city blocks comprising Nicollet Mall is home to Target's flagship store, plus trendy shops, bars and restaurants.

 Favorite eateries include Brit's Pub for lawn bowling on the roof and The News Room-read headlines in newsprint-inspired decor.

 Watch a Minnesota Twins baseball game at Target Field before dining on gourmet burgers at 112 Eatery.

 Boutique hotel Le Méridien Chambers Minneapolis has luxe guest rooms decked with edgy, original artwork.